Skip to main content

 Severity Levels

-Each error is assigned a severity level that determines its impact on the quality score:
+Each error gets a severity level that determines its impact on the quality score:

 Critical (Severity 1)